reziamini/laravel-easyblade/README.md

 # Usage

-Use EasyBlade is too much easy like its name.
+Using EasyBlade is, just like its name, super easy!

-Imagine you want to write a route URL in a href in Blade You can write this code :
+Imagine that you want to write a route URL in a href in Blade You will have to write this code :
 ```html
     <a href="{{ route('home') }}"></a>
 ```
-But We create a easier way with EasyBlade
+But by using EasyBlade,
 Just write :
 ```html
     <a href="@route('home')"></a>
 ```
-and don't use any {{ }} in your blade or don't use any PHP pure code
+and don't use "{{ }}" or any pure PHP code

-Blade template engine has created to not code PHP pure, It has created to code easier.
+Blade template engine was not created for pure PHP code, rather, it was created to code easier.
 You can pass it by EasyBlade

 ## Current Directives :